- 1 What is the yoga name for mountain pose?

-- 7 How does Mountain pose affect the body?
+- 5 How does mountain pose affect the body?

 - 8 Should we drink plenty of water during yoga?

-- 14 What is the four elements of yoga?
+- 13 Who is the father of yoga?

 Tadasana (Sanskrit: ताडासन; IAST: Tāḍāsana), Mountain Pose or Samasthiti (Sanskrit: समस्थिति; IAST: samasthitiḥ) is a standing asana in modern yoga as exercise; it is not described in medieval hatha yoga texts.
 It is the basis for several other standing asanas.